AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2016/2016-12-15-fantastic-bits-codingame-ai-contest-postmortem/fantastic-bits-codingame-ai-contest-postmortem.md

 ---
 title: A postmortem for Fantastic Bits (Codingame AI Contest)
-excerpt: A post-mortem for Fantastic Bits, a Codingame contest based on Quidditch from Harry Potter.
+excerpt: A postmortem for Fantastic Bits, a Codingame contest based on Quidditch from Harry Potter.
 coverImage: './cover.jpg'
+category: "postmortems"
 tags:
     - cpp
     - Codingame
-    - post-mortem
+    - postmortem
 ---

 Every couple of weeks, there is a contest hosted by the folks at [codingame.com](http://www.codingame.com).
 This time around, it was a game of **Quidditch** from the **Harry Potter** world and was named **Fantastic Bits** after the **Fantastic Beasts and Where To Find Them**